spree-contrib/spree_videos/README.md

 * Clickable thumbnails to easily switch between videos
 * Easily add/remove/edit videos through the spree admin
 * No markup will be added to your products if a video is not attached
+* Polymorphic `watchable` association on `Spree::Video` model – enables you to attach videos to any model in your app
 * Versions available for Spree 0.7 & 1.x

 Example